amco/biran/README.md

 # Configuration

 You can set where your config files are, rails end and other stuff in a file like `config/initializers/biran.rb` You can also set options in `config/app_config.yml` in the `app` block.
 This list will be loaded last and override anything set in the initializer.
+All string input is sanitized to remove special characters that don't play well with file system paths.
+Any special haracters found are replaced with a '-'.

 Config file example:
 ```